 There’s so much to do on the island of Maui, but most visitors don’t know where to start.
 We’ve decided to list fun things to do in Maui to give our viewers locally preferred options.
+We also like the Top 50 Things to do in Maui page.

 Making the trip to Hana is one of the best things to do in Maui.
 Really, the best way to experience all that Hana has to offer is by staying in Hana for a few days.
 If this isn’t an option, the day trip is still wonderful.
 We recommend those that get car sick to not drive all the way to Hana.
 The Road to Hana is about the gorgeous views and waterfalls along the way.
 Drive till you feel 1/2 content, and turn around.
 Driving the entire road there and back will take over 5 hours without stopping.
 Make sure to get a comfortable rental car.